How Can I Filter the Calendar?

 Filters operate like a constraining find request, letting you see just a subset of the events in the calendar: those may be "your events", or events for a particular department, or those for a single customer.
 You can use the filters that come with the calendar, repurpose those, or create your own following the instructions below.

 Filters are available on the Filters tab in the left hand status area.
-The main filters are "Statuses" though you can call them something else and change their contents easily (more on that here).
+The main filters are "Statuses" though you can call them something else and change their contents easily (more on that here), and "Text" which is described here: text filters.

 In addition to these status colors, DayBack ships with 3 "advanced" filters: title, project, and resources.
 To see how these works, click on Advanced Filters at the bottom of the filters tab in the calendar side bar.